freeverseio/LAOS-roadmap/README.md

 ---
 ## Milestone 2 [months 3-6]

-Milestone 2 will produce the first runtime, ready to be deployed on the Kusama mainnet.
+Milestone 2 will yield the first runtime, prepared for deployment on the Kusama mainnet.
+Additionally, it will focus on winning an auction in Kusama and launching K-LAOS (Kusama-LAOS).

 After acquiring a full understanding of how to set up the bridge and the corresponding light-clients from Milestone 1, the EvoChain will temporarily be fused into the OwnChain, in order to be ready to go to mainnet with the first step of the architecture described above.

 During Milestone 2 we will also concentrate on implementing one core feature of LAOS Assets: enabling bridgeless minting and evolution in all EVM chains (including Ethereum and Polygon).